moahmo/phabhub/README.md

 }
 ```

-Using this file, you can also override default server settings (e.g. port).
+_Using this file, you can also override default server settings from `src/config.js` (e.g. port)._

-Run the application with:
+Once you have everthing properly configured, run the application with:

 ```
 npm run start
 ```

 ### Local environment
 After cloning the repo and `npm install`, run:

 ```
 npm run dev